 Director – SEO Law

-Van Ann Bui is the Director of the SEO Law, with responsibility for overseeing the SEO Law Fellowship program implementation in order to strengthen Fellows’ preparation and success in law school, expand law firm partner relationships, increase contact and communications with underrepresented students interested in attending law school, and support current SEO Law alumni in their academic and professional endeavors.
+Van Ann Bui is the Director of SEO Law, with responsibility for overseeing the SEO Law Fellowship program implementation in order to strengthen Fellows’ preparation and success in law school, expand law firm partner relationships, increase contact and communications with underrepresented students interested in attending law school, and support current SEO Law alumni in their academic and professional endeavors.

 Van Ann has a JD from Columbia Law School and a BBA from Southern Methodist University.